julianxhokaxhiu/FFNx/README.md

 # FFNx

-Next generation driver for Final Fantasy VII and Final Fantasy VIII ( with native Steam 2013 release support! )
+Next generation modding platform for Final Fantasy VII and Final Fantasy VIII ( with native Steam 2013 release support! )

 ## Introduction

 FFNx is an attempt to move forward what you were used to know as [FF7_OpenGL](https://github.com/Aali132/ff7_opengl) driver, [made by Aali](http://forums.qhimm.com/index.php?topic=14922.0).

 In general, what you can expect out of FFNx is:

 - One single .dll file to be copied
 - Support for 7h 1.x/2.x
 - Support for newest video and audio codecs ( WEBM, H.265, etc.)